izzy-robinson/msc-thesis/Bell Nonlocality.md

 q(\lambda|x,y) = q(\lambda).
 \end{equation}

- Various methods of choosing suitable inputs have been trialled, from quantum random number generators and fluctuations in radiation emitted by distant stellar objects to letters from the Geneva phone book and timestamps from a TV sitcom.
+ Various methods of choosing suitable inputs have been trialled to make it unlikely that the inputs be correlated with the strategy, from quantum random number generators (@Giustina2015) and fluctuations in radiation emitted by distant stellar objects (@Rauch2018) to timestamps from a TV sitcom (@Shalm2018).
 It is impossible to close this loophole completely since superdeterminists could always claim the behaviour of our system is correlated with these sources of information; however such a viewpoint is so conspiratorial as to be ignored.
-Furthermore, measurement independence is not just an issue for Bell nonlocality - rejecting measurement independence would render most forms of scientific research impracticable; once reasonable precautions have been made, it is typically assumed and rarely questioned (other than in cases of deliberate tampering).
+Furthermore, measurement independence is not just an issue for Bell nonlocality - rejecting measurement independence would render most forms of scientific research impracticable;[^4] once reasonable precautions have been made, it is typically assumed and rarely questioned (other than in cases of deliberate tampering).

+[^4]: Suppose you perform a randomized trial to measure the conditional probabilities of a person getting cancer if they do or don't smoke, and the probability of the smoking group becoming ill is high.
+A tobacco company could object to the obvious conclusion that smoking causes cancer by saying that the genetics of the subjects was correlated with whether or not you forced a person to smoke such that you put more people predisposed to having cancer in the smoking group.

 ### Loophole-free Bell Tests